What do Jeff Bezos, your parents, and McDonald's all have in common? They all own appreciating assets.

 It is common to shift a retirement plan to include more bonds as your retirement date approaches because they are low risk.

 Mutual funds are a group of assets managed by a financial professional.
 These assets commonly include stocks, bonds, and other treasuries that increase in value and are well diversified.
-They can be purchased through many brokerages including Stash, one of my favorite investing platforms.
+They can be purchased through many brokerages including Acorns, one of my favorite investing platforms.

 Mutual funds are a strong appreciating asset because of how diversified they are.

 If you're just getting started investing, mutual funds can be a great option to grow your money and net worth.